Falah-Jabar-Rahim/SVM-RSF-ML-Pipeline-for-Clinical-Data-Analysis/README.md

 # Setting Up the Pipeline:

 1. System requirements:
-- Ubuntu, Windos, Mac
+- Ubuntu, Windows, Mac
-- Python version: 3.9 (using conda environments)
+- Python version >= 3.9 (using conda environments)
 - Anaconda version >= 23.7.4
 2. Steps to Set Up the Pipeline:
 - Download the pipeline to your Desktop